 What is Blepharoplasty?

-The ideal candidate for Blepharoplasty includes he/she who wants to remove excess skin folds and bulging fat bags in their upper and lower eyelids, those who wants to improve their overall facial appearance and young ladies who want a fold in their upper eyelid (ie ‘double eyelid”).
+The ideal candidate for Blepharoplasty in Malaysia includes he/she who wants to remove excess skin folds and bulging fat bags in their upper and lower eyelids, those who want to improve their overall facial appearance and young ladies who want a fold in their upper eyelid (ie ‘double eyelid”).

 What can you expect after the operation?